 - Lynn Boggess, American Art Collector Magazine, May 2016

 Boggess begins each work in reference to the German Existentialist painter Gerhard Richter, allowing chance and accident to influence his paint and inform his process.
 Boggess uses his cement trowels, as Richter uses his unorthodox tools, to layer and interact with paint in innovative ways which surpass composition.
 “Where he stops is where I started,” Boggess says.
 Boggess moves beyond this abstraction in his final works by painting en plein air and allowing the uplifting spirit and light of Nature to sustain itself within his abstract process.
 In the end, each of Boggess’ landscapes exemplify his contemporary sensibility, influenced not only by his surroundings but by the nature of painting itself.

 Lynn Boggess grew up on a farm near Parkersburg, West Virginia.
 He received a BA in Art Education from Fairmont State College and an MFA in Painting from Cranbrook Academy of Art, Bloomfield Hills, Michigan.
-He has been Professor of Art at Fairmont State College since 1990 and Coordinator of the Art Department since 2002.
+He was a Professor of Art at Fairmont State College from 1990 to 2007.
 He has been honored with several prestigious awards in West Virginia, including the Higher Education Art Educator of the Year in 2001, Visual Artist of the Year in 1999, and the Governor’s Award of Excellence in Painting in 1997.
-His landscapes have been acquired by both public and private collectors, locally and internationally, including the West Virginia Governor’s Mansion, SAS Institute, and Eisai, Inc.
+His landscapes have been acquired by both public and private collectors, nationally and internationally, including the West Virginia Governor’s Mansion, the Umstead Hotel, SAS Institute and Eisai, Inc.